fjwright/Run-REDUCE/docs/index.md

 * Menu options to handle REDUCE file input/output and load standard REDUCE packages, similar to the facilities provided by the CSL REDUCE GUI.
-* Easy access to the Run-REDUCE-FX User Guide and some of the standard documentation distributed with REDUCE as HTML or PDF files.
+* Easy access to the Run-REDUCE-FX User Guide and the standard documentation distributed with REDUCE as HTML or PDF files.
 * Split or tabbed panes running independent REDUCE processes.

 In future I hope to implement typeset-style display of mathematics.

-Francis Wright, May 2020
+Francis Wright, June 2020